Helloseva/Console-Finances/README.md

 - The greatest increase in profits (date and amount) over the entire period.
 - The greatest decrease in losses (date and amount) over the entire period.

 You need to open the console to see the results since the final code prints the analysis to the console.
+In this task I creasted variables, used indexing arrays, , wrote loops and if statements.

 ## Table of Contents (Optional)